 When a fish is unable to swim correctly, appears to be tilting when swimming, or is unable to even sink into the water (appears to be bloated resulting in it almost floating at the surface of the water) it is a strong sign that your fish has swim bladder disease.
-In many cases, this can appear to look like the fish is either unable to control it's own movements, or it can appear that the fish is dead and just floating through the current inside of your aquarium.
+In many cases, this can appear to look like the fish is either unable to control its movements, or the fish may be dead and just floating through the current inside of your aquarium.
 Although it is commonly labeled as a disease, swim bladder disease is more of a symptom due to either issue affecting the fish's swim bladder organ or other less obvious factors.

 Swim bladder disease is most commonly known for making fish lose control of their swim bladder organ, which in turn allows for them to sink and float throughout the water column.
 When something goes wrong with this organ, it can cause the fish to lose control of its ability to swim correctly either temporarily or permanently.
 In a variety of cases due to breeding deformations into the fish, as many fish breeds such as fancy goldfish and blood parrots are bred to have an enlarged swim bladder organ.
 Due to this organ being enlarged, it can result in the fish losing complete control of being able to swim if they are fed incorrectly, constipated, or if they get any physical injuries inside of their setup.

-Sadly, due to the way that this bacterium can stay alive in hosts that do not have a weak immune system, making sure to keep water conditions perfect, making sure to not overstock the setup with too many fish, and also to have the correct water temperature set is very important.
+Sadly, due to the way that this bacterium can stay alive in hosts that do not have a weak immune system, make sure to keep water conditions perfect, make sure to not overstock the setup with too many fish, and also have the correct water temperature set is very important.
 Many have noted that the most common carriers of this disease are labyrinth fish such as Bettas or Gourami.

 Treatment and Medication

-Since there are various reasons why a fish's swim bladder can be working either incorrectly or not work at all, we must look at each of the individual cases that commonly effect this organ.
-Treatment can vary from a case by case situation, and many times the swim bladder will appear to have fixed itself almost on its own if given enough time.
+Since there are various reasons why a fish's swim bladder can be working either incorrectly or not work at all, we must look at each of the individual cases that commonly affect this organ.
+Treatment can vary from case by case to situation, and many times the swim bladder will appear to have fixed itself almost on its own if given enough time.